-While real progress has been made, additional work is needed to remove remaining fish passage barriers, restore key tributaries and floodplains, and continue to improve water management.
+Strong partnerships are generating progress, but work remains to remove fish passage barriers, restore key tributaries and floodplains, and improve water management and migration conditions.

 About the Region

 Stretching from the high Cascade Mountains to the deserts of central Washington, this region encompasses pine forests, open rangelands, farms, and the cities of Ellensburg, the Tri-Cities, Goldendale, and Yakima.
-By the late 1980s, the once plentiful runs of salmon in the region’s major rivers had nearly disappeared.
-Of the 30 demographically independent populations of salmon, steelhead, and bull trout, 20 are listed as threatened with extinction under the federal Endangered Species Act.
+By the late 1980s, the region’s once-plentiful salmon had nearly disappeared.
+Of 30 populations of salmon, steelhead trout, and bull trout, 20 are listed as threatened with extinction under the federal Endangered Species Act.
 Chinook salmon are unlisted in the region.
 After having been driven to local extinction, coho, summer Chinook, and sockeye are being reintroduced.